Residential Development Stamp Duty Refund Scheme

 Conditions for the refund

-- You must file a Stamp Duty return and pay Stamp Duty at the non-residential rate of 6% on the transfer.
+- You must file a Stamp Duty return and pay Stamp Duty at the non-residential rate on the transfer.

 - You must have received a stamp certificate.